natrastellar/website/src/hugo/content/about.md

 # About Me

-I'm Alex Plagman!
+I'm Natalie Plagman!
 I graduated from Eastern Washington University in 2018 with a Bachelor's of Science in Computer Science.

 I'm a firm supporter of open-source code and love to poke around and try new things!